 No matter how someone abuses barbiturates, there are treatment programs available to help them overcome the addiction.

-What Side Effects Does From Barbiturate Abuse Cause?
+What Side Effects Does Barbiturate Abuse Cause?

-There are various different side effects that often come from abusing barbiturates.
-Many of the side effects are the same ones that someone might experiences when they abuse alcohol since that is also a type of depressant.
+There are various side effects that often come from abusing barbiturates.
+Many of the side effects are the same ones that someone might experience when they abuse alcohol since that is also a type of depressant.
 Some of the side effects might be impaired judgment or concentration, confusion, and headaches.
-There are some people who experience loss of inhibition, vision and coordination issues or impairment of speech.
+There are some people who experience loss of inhibition, vision and coordination issues, or impairment of speech.
 The user might seem incoherent or slow with their speech.
 Some people who abuse barbiturates experience memory loss.
 They may also have slow reflexes or even start vomiting.
 If you are abusing barbiturates, whether you only experience one of these side effects, some or all of them, a treatment program can help you overcome barbiturate abuse.
 Just as with abusing any type of drug, there are going to be risks.
 Abusing barbiturates is very dangerous.
 These drugs slow down body and brain functions which could potentially be fatal.
 There are many risks associated with abuse of this type of drug and some of them can even be long-term.
 Many people who are abusing barbiturates experience chronic fatigue and breathing issues.
 Some experience depression, sleep disorders or sexual issues.
 Many people who have abused barbiturates have an overdose that proves to be fatal.
 Even raising the dosage or barbiturates a little bit could lead to an overdose.
 Before risking your life, turn to a treatment center for help.